mircealungu/mircea/README.md

 # Student Projects
 If you're interested in a student project, please look at the [list of projects available on GitHub](https://github.com/mircealungu/student-projects/).
 Alternatively, look at the prototypes and directions listed above.
 At the end of each, there are several ideas of possible future directions.
-Also, when contacting me for a project please send me a recent CV and a transcript of your grades.
+Also, when contacting me for a project please **send me a recent CV and a transcript of your grades**.
 This helps me understand what are your strengths and weaknesses and advise you towards more appropriate projects.

 # Teaching